-West Bengal says 57 Covid-19 patients died, but reported only 18 as others had co-morbidities
+West Bengal says 57 Covid-19 patients died, but it reported only 18 as others had co-morbidities

 In a presentation to a central team, a state official said that if a Covid-19 patient dies in a road accident, it cannot be attributed to the coronavirus.